SEG2105-uottawa/SEG2105-Assignment1/README.md

 #### Using Eclipse

 Eclipse will be presented in this lab.
 However, feel free to use your preferred IDE.
 Instruction on how to setup your environment will be presented during the beginning of lab 2.
-Material is available on BS (under lab 2).

 #### Exercises